-It was the summer 2001, I was sitting in the waiting room of the Dutch Consulate, Port-of-Spain, Trinidad.
+It was Summer 2001, I was sitting in the waiting room of the Dutch Consulate, Port-of-Spain, Trinidad.
 I was there to apply for my Schengen Visa.
 It seemed to make sense to apply for my Schengen before leaving Trinidad for England.
 One of my aims was to use England as my launch pad to travel to other parts of Europe.
-Flipping through the pages of what I vaguely remember to be a copy of The National Geographic, I stumbled upon a place that my booking-loving wannabe recluse self wanted to visit, Meteora, Thessaly, Greece!
+Flipping through the pages of what I vaguely remember to be a copy of The National Geographic, I stumbled upon a place that my booking-loving wannabe recluse-self wanted to visit, Meteora, Thessaly, Greece!

 Life got in the way.
 I never made it to Meteora.
 I’m now married with two children (as you know).
 Meteora was a distant memory untill I saw a tweet from Jo of Sit Still Little Monkeys and the memory and desire resurfaced.